lendroidproject/protocol.2.0/README.md

 * Install dependencies via npm

-  `npm install`
+  `npm install ganache-cli@istanbul -g`

-* Install Python and Vyper v0.1.0-beta.14
+* Install Python and Vyper v0.1.0-beta.16

-  * Python 3.6+ is a pre-requisite, and can be installed from [here](https://www.python.org/downloads "Python version downloads")
+  * Python 3.7 is a pre-requisite, and can be installed from [here](https://www.python.org/downloads "Python version downloads")

   * Install virtualenv from pip